MicrosoftDocs/msteams-docs/msteams-platform/tabs/what-are-tabs.md

 Tabs are client-aware webpages embedded in Microsoft Teams, Outlook, and Microsoft 365.
 They're simple HTML `<iframe/>` tags that point to domains declared in the app manifest and can be added as part of a channel inside a team, group chat, or personal app for an individual user.
 You can include custom tabs with your app to embed your own web content in Teams or add Teams-specific functionality to your web content.
 For more information, see [Teams JavaScript client library](/javascript/api/overview/msteams-client).

 > [!IMPORTANT]
-> Custom tabs are available in Government Community Cloud (GCC), GCC-High, and Department of Defense (DOD).
+> Custom tabs are available in Government Community Cloud (GCC), GCC High, and Department of Defense (DOD).

 The following image shows static tabs: